Perry2004/Two-Player-Snake-Game-Java/README.md

 ## List of Achievements
 - Events
-  1. The Chosen One: The apple attemps to spawn inside a snake's body.
+  1. The Chosen One: The apple attempts to spawn inside a snake's body.
   2. The Survivor: Survive for 1000 rounds without eating any apples or colliding.
   3. The Eater: Eat 100 apples in total.
   4. The Speedy: Finish the game in less than 20 rounds.